vinodkumarhs1962/skinspire_V2/Project_docs/Front end Design and Development/Database connection from UI - appoach and guidelines.md

-# Database Connection & Access Patterns in SkinSpire Clinic System
+# Database Connection & Access Patterns in Skinspire Clinic System

 ## Overview

-The SkinSpire Clinic System uses a dual-approach database access pattern that serves both testing needs and UI operations.
+The Skinspire Clinic System uses a dual-approach database access pattern that serves both testing needs and UI operations.
 Understanding when to use each approach is crucial for maintaining application consistency, security, and testability.

 ## Core Database Access Patterns